yodobrin/vault/README.md

 ## tl;dr

 This terraform would spin up an Ubuntu VM with Hashicorp Vault as a service, configured to unseal with Azure keyVault.
+> You can also do it directly from your favorite browser using [GitHub Codespaces](https://github.com/features/codespaces)

 ## Use case